|

 public opinion.

-conclusion, it could be said that a system of reprieves is no substitute for a
+In conclusion, it could be said that a system of reprieves is no

-further background reading, please click here to read my article on the
+For further background reading, please click here to read my

-names, in order, were Mrs Sarah Lloyd, (reprieved and served just seven years
+Their names, in order, were Mrs Sarah Lloyd, (reprieved and served just

-in prison).
+seven years in prison).
 Sgt.
-Emmett Dunne (reprieved, as Germany did not permit capital
+Emmett Dunne (reprieved, as Germany did not permit

-punishment, even for soldiers from a foreign country.
-Bear in mind that the
+capital punishment, even for soldiers from a foreign country.
+Bear in mind that

 theory, a part of Britain.
 He served 11 years in prison.)